-Diagnosing Pulmonary Hypertension.
-Echocardiography is a noninvasive imaging technique for detecting pulmonary hypertension.
+Diagnosing Pulmonary Hypertension: Echocardiography is a noninvasive imaging technique for detecting pulmonary hypertension.
 (Noninvasive means that neither materials nor equipment are put into the body.)
 To confirm the diagnosis, doctors sometimes use an invasive procedure called right-heart catheterization.
 Right-heart catheterization involves the passage of a catheter (a thin flexible tube) into the right side of the heart to get diagnostic information about the heart.

 Electrogastrography (EGG) measures the electrical activity in muscles in the stomach, and may be an effective method for detecting stomach problems.

-Diagnosing problems in growth of blood vessels.
-Capillaroscopy is the microscopic examination of blood vessels under the skin.
-It is now considered a useful tool for identifying problems with the growth of blood vessels, because more than 95% of patients will have some capillary abnormalities.
+Diagnosing problems in growth of blood vessels: Capillaroscopy is the microscopic examination of blood vessels under the skin.
+It is now considered a useful tool for identifying problems with the growth of blood vessels, because more than 95% of people will have some capillary abnormalities.
 Such problems can show the severity and progression of scleroderma.
 In a technique called nailfold capillaroscopy, the doctor places a drop of oil on the nailfold (the skin at the base of the fingernails), and then looks at the nailfold under a microscope for signs of changes in the capillaries.
 These changes may indicate a connective tissue disease such as scleroderma.

 Ruling out Other Conditions

-Other Autoimmune and Connective Tissue Disorders.
-Several other autoimmune conditions that affect connective tissue can strongly resemble, or occur together with, scleroderma.
+Other Autoimmune and Connective Tissue Disorders: Several other autoimmune conditions that affect connective tissue can strongly resemble, or occur together with, scleroderma.
 They include the following:

 - Rheumatoid arthritis